Collocation approximation by deep neural ReLU networks for parametric elliptic PDEs with lognormal inputs: Deep ReLU neural network approximation in Bochner spaces

 The claim (vi) is proven.
-The claim (i) follows directly from the construction of the deep ReLU neural network $\bphi_{\Lambda(\xi)}$ and the sequence of points $Y_{\Lambda(\xi)}$, the claims (ii)--(iv) from Lemma \ref{lemma:size} and the claim (v) from Lemma \ref{lemma: |s|_1, |s|_0}(iii) in Appendix and \eqref{supp(g)}.
+The claim (i) follows directly from the construction of the deep ReLU neural network $\bphi_{\Lambda(\xi)}$ and the sequence of points $Y_{\Lambda(\xi)}$, the claim (ii) from Lemma \ref{lemma:G(xi)<}, the claims (iii)--(iv) from Lemma \ref{lemma:size} and the claim (v) from Lemma \ref{lemma: |s|_1, |s|_0}(ii) in Appendix and \eqref{supp(g)}.
 Thus, Theorem \ref{thm1-dnn} is proven for the case when $U=\RRi$.

 The case $U= \RRM$ can be proven in the same way with a slight modification.
 Counterparts of all definitions, formulas and assertions which have been used in the proof of the case $U= \RRi$, are true for the case $U= \RRM$.
 In the proof of this case, in parlicular, the used equality $\norm{H_\bs}{L_2(\RRi)} = 1$, $\bs \in \FF$, is replaced by the inequality $\norm{H_\bs}{L_\infty^{\sqrt{g}}(\RRM)} < 1$, $\bs \in \NN_0^M$.